2008 United States House of Representatives elections in Pennsylvania

-The 2008 congressional elections in Pennsylvania was held on November 4, 2008 to determine who will represent the state of Pennsylvania in the United States House of Representatives.
-Pennsylvania has 19 seats in the House, apportioned according to the 2000 United States Census.
-Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 4, 2009 until January 3, 2011.
+The 2008 congressional elections in Pennsylvania was held on November 4, 2008, to determine who will represent the state of Pennsylvania in the United States House of Representatives.
+Pennsylvania has 19 seats in the House, apportioned according to the 2000 United States census.
+Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 4, 2009, until January 3, 2011.
 The election coincides with the 2008 U.S. presidential election.

 District 3 was the only seat which changed party (from Republican to Democratic), although CQ Politics had forecasted districts 3, 4, 6, 8, 10, 11, 15 and 18 to be at some risk for the incumbent party.
+This was the last time the Democrats would win a majority of congressional districts in Pennsylvania until 2022.

 Match-up summary

 District 1

 Five-term incumbent Bob Brady (D) ran for another term after losing his bid to be mayor of Philadelphia.
 He was challenged by businessman Mike Muhammad (R).
 This race was viewed as noncompetitive, as it took place in heavily Democratic Philadelphia.
 Brady ran unopposed in 2006 and has generally received over 80% of the vote in his campaigns.
-CQ Politics had forecast the race as 'Safe Democrat'.
-Brady defeated Muhammed by a nearly 10 to 1 margin, winning 242,799 to 24,714, or 90.8% to 9.2%.